Coordinated Exploration via Intrinsic Rewards for Multi-Agent Reinforcement Learning: More Ablations

 \section{More Ablations}

-In this section we consider two ablations/comparisons to our model across all three tasks in the 2 agent version of gridworld.
+In this section we consider more ablations/comparisons to our model across all three tasks in the 2 agent version of gridworld.
 In the first (\textit{Centralized}) we compute intrinsic rewards under the assumption that all agents are treated as one agent.
 In other words, we use the inverse count of the number of times that \textbf{all} agents have jointly taken up their combined positions, rather than considering agents independently.
 While this reward function will ensure that the global state space is thoroughly searched, it lacks the inductive biases toward spatial coordination that our reward functions incorporate.
 As such, it does not learn as efficiently as our method in any of the three tasks.
 In the second (\textit{Multi (No Entropy)}) we remove the entropy term from the head selector loss function in order to test its importance.
 We find that this ablation is unable to match the performance of the full method, indicating that entropy is crucial in making sure that our method does not converge early to a suboptimal policy selector.
+We also compare to the underlying algorithm without intrinsic rewards, multi-agent soft actor-critic (MA-SAC), QMIX~\citep{rashid2018qmix}, and MAVEN~\citep{mahajan2019maven}.
+None of these methods use intrinsic rewards, and we find that they are unable to learn in our setting on any of the tasks, highlighting the significant challenge posed.